Skip to Content

 • Slurred speech

-• Sudden trouble seeing in one or both eyes
+• Sudden trouble seeing

-• Uneven smile or facial expression or numbness in the face
+• Uneven smile or facial expression

-• Weakness or numbness in an arm
+• Weakness or numbness in the arms

-When to go to the emergency room
+When should I go to the emergency room?

-We understand it can be hard to know what type of medical care you need, like whether you should go to the emergency room or wait for your doctor's office to open.
+We understand it can be difficult to know what type of medical care you need, and whether you should go to the emergency room or wait for your doctor's office to open.
+We've created a short list of symptoms that may indicate you need to visit the emergency room:

-• Back pain, when it is unbearable or accompanied by fever, numbness, weakness, confusion, slurred speech, vision loss or loss of control over bladder or bowels
+• Back pain accompanied by fever, numbness, weakness, confusion, slurred speech, vision loss and loss of control over bladder or bowels

-• Chest pain, when it is crushing or squeezing and accompanied by other heart attack symptoms, such as shortness of breath or nausea
+• Crushing or squeezing feeling in the chest accompanied by other heart attack symptoms, such as shortness of breath or nausea

-• Side pain, when it is severe and occurs in the lower right stomach, side or back or is accompanied by fever, nausea, diarrhea or blood in the urine
+• Severe side pain, especially if located in the lower right stomach, side or back or accompanied by fever, nausea, diarrhea or blood in the urine

-• Stomach pain, when accompanied by a hard or tender stomach, nausea, shortness of breath, fever or irregular heartbeat
+• Stomach pain accompanied by a hard or tender stomach, nausea, shortness of breath, fever or irregular heartbeat

 If you are unsure if your symptoms require an emergency room visit, you can speak to a nurse 24/7 by calling our Consult-A-Nurse® team at (855) 422-2228.

-What to expect at the emergency room
+What should I expect at the emergency room?

 When you get to the emergency room, one of our triage nurses will assess your symptoms and vital signs.
-Next, a registration clerk will collect your insurance card (if available) and other information.
+Next, a registration clerk will collect your insurance card and other information.

 We medically screen, evaluate and stabilize all patients — whether or not they have insurance or are able to pay.